HOW LARGE ARE THE GROUPS YOU SEND?

 CAN I MAKE ANY DEVIATIONS TO THE FLIGHT SCHEDULE FOR THE TRIP?

 During our busiest months (June, July and August) we are only able to allow a very limited number of deviations due to the amount of trips and team members we are sending at the same time.
 During other months, depending on what the deviation is, Visiting Orphans will decide on a case by case basis whether or not we are able to accommodate your request.
 If a team member has such a request, Visiting Orphans must be notified 70 days or more before the trip departure date in order to decide whether the deviation is possible and if so, to have ample time to book your flights accordingly.
 We have a deviation request form that must be filled out and submitted for approval.
 Do not make plans to meet sponsored children, visits friends or other ministries on your own apart from the team during the scheduled Visiting Orphans mission trip.
 If you wish to depart from the team, you must do this AFTER the Visiting Orphans mission trip is over and you must obtain prior approval at least 70 days prior to your trip departure.
-If approved, Visiting Orphans will help you book your return flights for a later date and let you know if there is additional cost.
+If approved, there is a $100 deviation fee and Visiting Orphans will help you book your return flights for a later date and let you know if there is additional cost for the flights (beyond the cost that was budgeted as part of the trip cost for the team).
 If you choose to deviate, you must submit a signed deviation form which releases VO from all liability or responsibility for you or your arrangements after the team leaves.

 CAN CHILDREN GO ON A VISITING ORPHANS MISSION TRIP?